awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-check-when-run-fails.md

 ## Older Amazon EMR AMIs May Create False Data for Large CSV Files<a name="AMIs-false-data-large-CSV"></a>

-On EMR AMIs previous to 3\.9 \(3\.8 and below\) AWS Data Pipeline uses a custom InputFormat to read and write CSV files for use with MapReduce jobs\.
+On Amazon EMR AMIs previous to 3\.9 \(3\.8 and below\) AWS Data Pipeline uses a custom InputFormat to read and write CSV files for use with MapReduce jobs\.
 This is used when the service stages tables to and from Amazon S3\.
 An issue with this InputFormat was discovered where reading records from large CSV files may result in producing tables that are not correctly copied\.
 This issue was fixed in later Amazon EMR releases\.
 Please use Amazon EMR AMI 3\.9 or an Amazon EMR release 4\.0\.0 or greater\.

 ## Increasing AWS Data Pipeline Limits<a name="dp-increase-limits"></a>